SmythBusters: Galvanic Reaction & Your AR-15 - Part 1

 Frequently Asked Questions

-Can galvanic corrosion occur between an AR-15 barrel nut and receiver?
+Does galvanic corrosion happen between an AR-15 barrel nut and upper receiver?

-No, galvanic corrosion is highly unlikely between an AR-15 barrel nut and receiver.
-The Type III hardcoat anodizing on aluminum receivers acts as a non-conductive barrier, preventing the necessary electrical contact between the dissimilar metals (steel nut and aluminum receiver).
+No, galvanic corrosion does not occur between the AR-15 barrel nut and upper receiver.
+The Type III hardcoat anodizing on the receiver acts as a non-conductive barrier, preventing any electrical reaction between the dissimilar metals.

 What is the purpose of lubricating AR-15 barrel nut threads?